hlf404/hlf404.github.io/_pages/about.md

 - *2024.09*: &nbsp; One paper has been accepted by **ACML 2024** (CCF-C).
 - *2024.06*: &nbsp; The Second Prize in the 2024 Global AI Technology Innovation Competition - Drone Perspective Dual Light Target Detection.
 - *2024.01*: &nbsp; Attended Baidu Wenxin Developer Talk — Research and Application of Multimodal Foundation Model Fine-tuning Techniques.
-- *2023.12*: &nbsp; The Champion in the 2023 Global Campus AI Algorithm Elite Competition - Zero-shot Referring Expression Comprehension Challenge.
+- *2023.12*: &nbsp; The Champion in the 2023 Global Campus AI Algorithm Elite Competition - Zero-shot Referring Expression Comprehension.
-- *2023.12*: &nbsp; The Second Prize in the 2023 Greater Bay Area (Huangpu) International Algorithm Example Competition - Continual Learning Track for Sequential Tasks.
+- *2023.12*: &nbsp; The Second Prize in the 2023 Greater Bay Area (Huangpu) International Algorithm Example Competition - Continual Learning Track.

 # 📖 Educations
 - *2024.09 - Now*, Postgraduate studies (PhD), Nanjing University of Science and Technology.